About This Trip

 - A small group Puerto Rico nature tour designed to showcase some of the best nature experiences that Puerto Rico has to offer, led by top-notch guides who make for an educational experience.

-- You'll swim in the warm waters of a bioluminescent bay at night surrounded by dazzling blue-green bioluminescent algae.
+- Swim in the warm waters of a bioluminescent bay at night surrounded by dazzling blue-green bioluminescent algae.

-- You'll go snorkeling at excellent coral reefs, including beautiful Tres Palmas Marine Reserve, one of the most iconic places to snorkel in Puerto Rico, and Desecheo Marine Reserve, an uninhabited offshore island where sea turtles are commonly found.
+- go snorkeling at excellent coral reefs, including beautiful Tres Palmas Marine Reserve, one of the most iconic places to snorkel in Puerto Rico, and in seagrass beds surrounded by mangroves and white sand

-- You'll have a chance to help with sea turtle research while snorkeling, and will learn about marine ecosystems, coral reef conservation, and much more throughout our adventure.
+- You'll have a chance to learn about marine ecosystems, coral reef conservation, and much more throughout our adventure.

 Notes on Trip Costs